groue/GRMustache/Guides/variable_tag_helpers.md

 ### Purpose of variable tag helpers

-Variable tag helpers are designed to let you send simple variable tags on steroids.
+Variable tag helpers are designed to let you send simple variable tags on steroids by leveraging the full Mustache engine.
 Let's see an example, based on the story of a very short template snippet:

     by {{author}}